25 Graphical user interface #

 The rules from Example 25.2, “Aliases and family name substitutions” create a prioritized family list (PFL).
 Depending on the element, different actions are performed:

-family name at the end of the PFL.<prefer>
+- This rule adds a - seriffamily name at the end of the PFL.

 Putting this together, when snippets occur in the order Rule 1 - Rule 2 - Rule 3 and the user requests “Alegreya SC”, then the PFL is created as depicted in Table 25.1, “Generating PFL from fontconfig rules”.